What we've achieved

 Scoping the bigger picture

-Stage 1 feasibility is now underway, looking at the potential to supply solar electricity and ground source heating across our community facilities, local schools, and nearby services.
-This work is funded by the Department for Energy Security and Net Zero and supported by the Southwest Net Zero Hub.
+Our Stage 1 study explored the potential to supply solar electricity and ground source heating across our community facilities, local schools and nearby services.
+This work was funded by the Department for Energy Security and Net Zero and supported by the Southwest Net Zero Hub.

 Why it matters